duckymomo360/roblox-source-engine-map-importer/README.md

 # source-mdl-to-roblox-mesh
-only tested on the game "INFRA"
+only tested with the game "INFRA"